Home | About me | Contact | Privacy

 Seat reservations

 Tickets or passes only guarantee passage from one place to another; they do not actually guarantee you seated passage.
 In most cases, you should be able to find a seat without much problem.
 However, seat reservations (Platzreservierung) are recommended on the busier routes, especially on Fridays, Sundays and holidays, and are required on a few trains which are specially noted on the schedule.
-If not required, these reservations are purchased separately from your ticket, although you can purchase them at the same time you buy your ticket and have the fee included, and doing so usually will get you a discounted rate.
+If not required, these reservations are purchased separately from your ticket, although you can purchase them at the same time you buy your ticket and have the fee included.
 You can book seats in most cases from six months before departure all the way up to a few minutes before departure.
 Reservations are possible on all long-distance trains and some regional routes.

-When you purchase seat reservations, you have several options.
-First, you can specify Großraumwagen or Abteilwagen.
+If you book online, you can select your seat from a map and get just what you want.
+Otherwise, if you're purchasing in person, you'll probably have to state your preferences.
+You can specify Großraumwagen or Abteilwagen.
 The Abteilwagen has compartments that open onto a corridor along one side of the carriage.
 Each compartment has four to six total seats facing each other.
 The Großraumwagen is the typical open coach carriage (called a "saloon" on the English version of the DB website) with varying seat configurations.
 Note that not all trains have both.
 If you want a window seat (am Fenster), aisle seat (am Gang), or a table (am Tisch), be sure to specify that, too.
 Smoking is no longer permitted on German trains, so that's one less choice to make.

 See the section "On Board" below for information on claiming your seat aboard the train.